 Doctoral Student Professional Development

-Career Development - Workshops and other programs which help doctoral students to successfully enter the religious studies and theology professions.
+Career Development - successfully entering the religious studies and theology professions.

 The workshops offered during the spring 2023 term will focus on preparing for the job market.
 The workshops cover various aspects of the application involved when applying for teaching or non-teaching jobs.
 The workshops are primarily aimed at the GTU doctoral students but all students from the GTU consortium are welcome to join as well.

 Unless otherwise stated, all workshops will take place on Zoom from 10 to 11 am.

 To RSVP, email Chaitanya "Chai" Motupalli, Director of Student Life, at email@example.com.

 Professional Development Workshops and Events, Spring 2023 Schedule

 From A Thesis Statement to An Essay - Facilitated by Dr. Pravina Rodrigues